spigaru/Symm-Drivers-Blender/README.md

 4.Make sure the bone(s) has a symmetrical counterpart 5.In the Armature menu, select the operator Symmetrize selected drivers 6.Save your precious time

+# New version fix:

+- Replace the equivalence dictionary with regex-based logic
+- Correctly handle the letters l and r preceded and/or followed by '.', '-', '_'
+- Ensure that the letters are not surrounded by other letters
+- Simplify and optimize the symmetric bone name lookup function